-Realizing that a state controlled economy would no longer be effective in riding the ASEAN region’s wave of growth, the Vietnamese government has taken many steps in ensuring that there is a smooth transfer of control from the state owned enterprises into the hands of the private business owners.
-It has not been easy.
+The Vietnamese government realized a state controlled economy would not be effective in riding the ASEAN region’s wave of growth.
+So they took steps to ensure a smooth transfer of control from the state into the hands of private business owners.
+It hasn’t been easy.

-A brief on the history of the Vietnamese economy would have to cover the fact that the nation has gone through extremely high growth.
-Like many of the communist countries, it slowly lost the momentum it had and ultimately failed to meet the planned sustainable growth that it had hoped to realize.
+A brief history of the Vietnamese economy would cover the nation’s extremely high growth.
+Like many former communist countries, it slowly lost momentum and ultimately failed to meet planned, sustainable growth.

-In 2013, the country had a nominal GDP per capita of US$1,902 which was a far cry of the prediction made in a report by Goldman Sachs – in the report it was specified that the Vietnamese economy would be the 35th largest economy in the world with a nominal GDP per capita of $4,357 by 2020.
+In 2013, the country had a nominal GDP per capita of US$1,902.
+This was a far cry of the prediction made in a report by Goldman Sachs.
+The report specified that the Vietnamese economy would be the 35th largest economy in the world with a per capita GDP of $4,357 by 2020.

 The Most Capitalist, Communist Country on Earth

 Vietnam is now more integrated into the global economy.
 Almost all of its companies are small and medium-sized startups.
 A leading rice exporter and one of the best places for investment in ASEAN, Vietnam has an economy which relies on the large FDI it receives.

 With recent economic instability, foreign and local business owners now hope for a more focused approach by the Communist Party.
 They want the state controlled economy to be on par with global standards.